qurbat/blocked-hosts/README.md

 ### Reproducibility

-- The provided `blocktest.sh` script can be used to verify these results.
+The blocktest.sh file can be used to verify the results included in the `compiled_block_list.txt` list.

 ```
 ./blocktest.sh compiled_block_list.txt